I welcome and encourage discussion and debate. On issues that are more controversial, the ultimate goal is conversation.

 Can you be passionate in your comments?Sure.
 Funny?
 Hell yeah.
 So long as you remain civil and informative, and add to the conversation.

 Debate.
 My goal isn’t to build and live in an echo chamber.
 Feel free to argue, converse and challenge.

 You’re welcome to drop a link or two to support a point or claim or add to a discussion.
 But never use more than three because Akismet, which I use to control spam, will direct your comment to spam hell.
 And since Akismet generally works pretty well, I don’t spend a lot of time fishing through my spam folder and likely won’t find your comment until well after the fact, if at all.

-- Not reading the post you’re commenting on.
-That’s embarrassing to you for having done it, and to me for having to point it out.
+Not reading the post you’re commenting on.
+That’s very embarrassing to you for having done it, but much less embarrassing to me for having to point it out.

 Note to bloggers: If you visit and comment here, I’ll make a point to visit yours, too.
 A Piran Café blogging promise.

 It should go without saying but sometimes reminders are in order: I follow accounts that I generally find of interest.
 I like to think that’s why people follow mine.
 I generally don’t and won’t play like-for-like, follow-for-follow, or follow/unfollow games.

 I have two accounts and I don’t follow everyone back.
 With a few dozen fake accounts, marketers and spammers playing follow/unfollow games every day the numbers are simply too high to check regularly.
 When I have the time, I do check out new followers’ accounts.
 My interests are wide-ranging; if you spark an interest, I’m happy to follow back.